roman-smirnov/problems-vs-algorithms/explaination.md

 ### Space Complexity
 The algorithm performs the sort in-place, hence its space complexity is O(n).

+## Autocomplete with Tries
+We store the characters in the trie data structure and perform search operation on it
+### Time Complexity
+All operations on the trie are done in O(n) time
+### Space Complexity
+The trie, and therefore the overall, space complexity is O(n)

+## Max and Min in a Unsorted Array
+We traverse the list and simultaneously maintain the current argmax  and argmin of the array
+### Time Complexity
+We perform a single pass over the array, hence the runtime complexity is O(n)
+### Space Complexity
+The space complexity is O(n) since we do not store anything beyond the array itself and a few extra constant variables/

 ## Http Router
 Our path routing algorithm breaks down a path to its inidiviual parts and utilizes a triep data structure for storage and search.
 ### Time Complexity